A5b84/held-item-info/README.md

 # Held Item Info

-A mod that shows additional information (like enchantments!) about the held item under its name.
+A mod that shows information (like enchantments!) about the held item under its name.

 * Stuff only shows up on the HUD when changing item in main hand (just like in Bedrock Edition)